Budapest Practice 3: Grosjean fastest from Alonso as McLaren shows promise

 Williams also appeared to thrive in the heat with Pastor Maldonado able to flex his muscles in a manner seldom shown this season.
 He was 12th and the last driver within a second of Grosjean’s top time.

 The session is a difficult one to read as Red Bull are surely better than 4th and 7th, however the fact is that Lotus and Ferrari look strong in both race and hot-lap trim which sets the scene for an thrilling qualifying shoot out and an equally intriguing race on Sunday.
-(Apex)
+(GP247)

 Subbed by AJN.